Nick Job

-Professional career
+Career

-Job turned professional in 1965 and qualified for the 1966 Open Championship as a 16-year-old.
+In 1965, Job turned professional.
+He qualified for the 1966 Open Championship as a 16-year-old.
 He played on the British circuit, winning two age-restricted tournaments, the Gor-Ray Under-24 Championship in 1969 and the under-23 BUA Rising Star Tournament in 1970.

-Job joined the European Tour when it started in 1972 and finished in the top-100 on the European Tour Order of Merit 12 times, with a best ranking of 26th in 1981.
+The European Tour was founded in the 1970s and Job finished in the top-100 on the European Tour Order of Merit twelve times, with a best ranking of 26th in 1981.
 His best tournament result on the European Tour came at the 1978 Greater Manchester Open, where he lost to Brian Barnes in a playoff.

-Job played on the South African Tour in the winter and had a decent amount of success.
+Job played in Southern Africa in the winter and had a decent amount of success.
 He finished in third place at the 1973 Corlett Drive Classic behind Dale Hayes of South Africa.
 Three years later, he won the Victoria Falls Classic in Salisbury, Rhodesia, defeating Andries Oosthuizen in a playoff.

 After turning 50, Job had considerable success playing on the European Seniors Tour, winning five times between 2000 and 2008.
 At the age of 64, he finished third in the 2013 Berenberg Masters and he continued playing on the tour into his 70s.
 In 2019, he set a new record for the number of appearances in European Seniors Tour events.